isaactpetersen/EF-battery/README.md

 # Instructions:

 - Place code in this github repo
-- Commit each change separately so I can see and learn how to do each step, e.g.:
+- Comment code clearly, and commit each change separately so I can see and learn how to do each step, e.g.:
     - combine tasks
     - extract `subid` and `sonaid` from URL
     - export data from each task, separately, as csv, with filename as: `task_subid.csv`